ALE Federation of European trade drivers’unions

 Basic position paper of ALE

-• Definition of the minimum prerequisites and the minimum duration of the training period in order for train drivers to obtain the license and the certificates: In the view of ALE, the description of the minimum training contents referred to in Directive 2007/59 must be completed to the extent that it should define the necessary initial academic degree to obtain licences and certificates (ALE considers level 4 of the European Qualification Framework for Lifelong Learning suitable) and set the minimum duration required to obtain a license, certificates and accreditations.
+• Definition of the minimum prerequisites and the minimum duration of the training period in order for train drivers to obtain the license and the certificates: In the view of ALE, the description of the minimum training contents referred to in Directive 2007/59 must be completed to the extent that it should define the necessary initial academic degree to obtain licences and certificates (ALE considers level 4 of the European Qualification Framework for Lifelong Learning suitable) and set the foremost requirements to obtain a license, certificates and accreditations.

 • Definition of the minimum prerequisites, learning contents and minimum duration of the training period for other train staff: ALE considers that all staff members that carry out functions related to safety must have been provided with necessary qualifications.
 In the view of this, ALE believes that an adequate corresponding regulation must be set up.